turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 ### Callbacks Are Often Code Smells

+What do we mean by Code Smell?
+Typically this means the code is a symptom that is pointing to a deeper issue.
+Thinking of this metophorically, if we have a leak in our roof and simply use a bucket to catch the water rather than repairing the roof.
+Our bucket solution would be the 'code smell' that is pointing to the deeper issue of a leak in the roof.

 Callbacks are super powerful, but why should we use them with care?

 Let's break up into 4 groups to research this.